varunbiluri/Slot-Finder-/README.md

 -
 ## Acknowledgements

-We would like to express our gratitude to RGMCET and BITS INDIA for organizing the hackathon and providing the opportunity to work on this project.
+We would like to express our gratitude to RGMCET and BYTS INDIA for organizing the hackathon and providing the opportunity to work on this project.

 ## Contact